alexsave/dweets/textedit/README.md

 s.slice(x.reset(o = k.key), -1),
 ```

-If we split it out by order of operations, this is equivalent to.
+If we split it out by order of operations, this is equivalent to:

 ```js
 o = k.key;